The Boss (Metal Gear): Critical reception

-The Boss received critical acclaim.
+The Boss received acclaim.
 According to Eurogamer, "The Boss is often touted as being one of the strongest female characters in gaming."
 The Boss was also ranked as the ninth best female protagonist in gaming by the staff of GamesTM despite her role as an antagonist.
 In 2014, Entertainment Weeklys Darren Franich listed her as one of 15 "kick-ass women in videogames", stating that her conflict with Snake "makes for one of the best protagonist-antagonist relationships in videogame history", and that the multifacets of her relationship with him gives "their final showdown a positively mythic edge."
 In 2008, the staff of GameSpy placed her at the top of Metal Gear boss battles.
 She was also included on IGNs 2008 lists of the Metal Gear series' top ten villains (ranked seventh) as well as its top ten boss battles (ranked ninth).
 That same year, Destructoid ranked this "beautiful" yet "haunting" battle as sixth on their list of top Metal Gear boss fights.
 In 2012, 1UP.com editor Bob Mackey wrote about the final fight against her that "the confrontation takes place in what could be the most beautiful video game environment of all time, regardless of the PS2's relatively low horsepower."
-In 2013, PLAY ranked The Boss as the eighth top character in the series, calling her "one of the most important and influential characters in the Metal Gear timeline."
+In 2013, PLAY ranked the Boss as the eighth top character in the series, calling her "one of the most important and influential characters in the Metal Gear timeline."
 She was also voted as the 24th best overall character of the previous decade by Game Informers readers in 2010.

 In 2011, Complex ranked her as first on the list of "most diabolical video game she-villains".
 PlayStation Official Magazine included her on the lists of PlayStation's six meanest mothers in 2011, and listed the MGS3s final battle against her among the ten most emotional moments in PlayStation history in 2012.
-GamesRadar praised The Boss's role as an antagonist, putting her in their 2013 list of 100 best villains in video games, and commenting: "No wonder Snake ended up saluting her grave; she deserved no less."
-In 2013, Liz Lanier of Game Informer included The Boss among top ten female villains in video games, stating that "The Boss is regarded as one of the greatest female video game characters of all time, in addition to being one of the most menacing enemies.
-The Boss doesn't have to resort to cheap tricks or feminine wiles to get her way or gain respect: that's why she's The Boss."
+GamesRadar praised the Boss's role as an antagonist, putting her in their 2013 list of 100 best villains in video games, and commenting: "No wonder Snake ended up saluting her grave; she deserved no less."
+In 2013, Liz Lanier of Game Informer included the Boss among top ten female villains in video games, writing: "The Boss is regarded as one of the greatest female video game characters of all time, in addition to being one of the most menacing enemies.
+The Boss doesn't have to resort to cheap tricks or feminine wiles to get her way or gain respect: that's why she's the Boss."